linda2020130/Business-Analytics-Forecasting/Notes.md

 #### Autocorrelation

-Autocorrelation is the linear correlation between the series and a lagged version of the series(e.g. Lag-1: Take last period as current period).
+Autocorrelation is the *linear correlation between **the series** and **a lagged version of itself***(e.g. Lag-1: Take last period as current period).
-Computing the autocorrelation of the errors can be used to check if trend and seasonality are captured correctly.
+Computing the autocorrelation of the errors can be used to *check if trend and seasonality are captured correctly*.
 (e.g. strong positive lag-1 in autocorrelation of errors --> trend wasn't captured)

 ```